ldiazcharris/examples_ITS_v2/Example_6/Readme.md

 - **Simplification by vertical inheritance**

-    Vertical inheritance was applied when the B signals of the Sw03 and Sw02 were moved to the signals H16 y H22, respectively.
-These signals B, apparently were not created, because of the RNA when analysing the switches, applying Algorithm 8 explained in section IV.
+    Vertical inheritance was applied when the B signal of the Sw01 were moved to the signal C29 of Sw03.
+Also, when the signal S of Sw03 where moved to the signal H23 of Sw01.
+These signals, apparently were not created, because of the RNA when analysing the switches, applying Algorithm 8 explained in section IV.
 SIGNALLING SIMPLIFICATION of [[1]](#references), literal A.

 - **Simplification by horizontal inheritance**